crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 It is a good idea to write your answers in a file on you own computer, instead of typing them directly into Gradescope, so that you'll have a copy after you press the submit button.

-Please put N/A in your survey answer for questions involving Crowd Workers while you do not have access to it.
+**Note:** Please put N/A in your survey answer for questions involving Crowd Workers if you do not have access to it.

 1. Did you successfully sign up as a Worker?
 2. If you were unable to sign up as a worker, please give an explanation.